 I’ve used each of the three watches as my everyday watch.
 They are on my wrist 18 hours a day, 7 days per week.
 Many times I wear the watch throughout the night as well.

 I have no problem with this being an issue if Garmin would stand by their products.
 I’m sure I am not the first person to experience this.
 After three watches, all having the same issue, I’m confident it’s a design/cheap materials issue that Garmin is aware of but refusing to do right by their customers.

 I love the functionality of Garmin products.
 I’ve owned almost every Garmin GPS watch starting around 2000 with the old Forerunner 205 (I think that’s what it was).
+I must agree that Amcrest gps tracker is the best but Gramin is the close second.
 I’ll fight with the company a little more, but if they decide to not stand by their product and replace this watch I’m done and will look to move over to Polar or Suunto.